-Alameda County Specific Answer
+Alameda County specific answer

 Insurance Code §§ 10134–10139.
-5 and the specific Steps of the Alameda County Superior Court.
+5 and the Alameda County Superior Court.

 The Alameda County Superior Court serves the East Bay region with Oakland as the county seat.
 And major cities including Berkeley and Fremont.